Innerly API Integration Documentation

 The documentation provides example code with exponential backoff, retrying 3 times for status codes 429, 500, 502, 503, 504.

-- Your IP is not allowlisted (if using IP restriction)
+Your IP is not allowlisted (if using IP restriction), HMAC signature verification failure (if implemented).

 The documentation provides a complete test payload with all required fields.
 Use this for initial testing.